-COMING SOON: Digital atlas of traditional agricultural practices and food processing
+Now available: Digital atlas of traditional agricultural practices and food processing

 The Digital Plant Atlas project contains atlases and handbooks.
 Every atlas is published as a combination of book and website.
 The links here below will bring you to the websites that belong to the books which have been published so far.
 The website of the Digital Seed Atlas of the Netherlands is free for all since 2011, while some features of the websites belonging to the other atlases have limited access - for more information see further below.
+The website of the Digital Atlas of Traditional Agricultural Practices and Food Processing is still under construction.

 The Digital Plant Atlas is an international project that makes a unique contribution to the identification of seeds, fruits, roots, tubers, bulbs, stem fragments, leaves, flowers, buds and resins.
 The plant parts are illustrated with high-quality colour photographs and accompanied by a scale and their scientific name.
 The local names in various languages are included in an index.